bytecodealliance/wasmtime/cranelift/docs/langref.rst

         intermediate representation.
 Cretonne's IR can be converted to text losslessly.

+    stack slot
+        A fixed size memory allocation in the current function's activation frame.
+These include :term:`explicit stack slot`\s and :term:`spill stack slot`\s.

     explicit stack slot
         A fixed size memory allocation in the current function's activation frame.
-These differ from :term:`spill stack slots` in that they can be created by frontends and they may have their addresses taken.
+These differ from :term:`spill stack slot`\s in that they can be created by frontends and they may have their addresses taken.

     spill stack slot
         A fixed size memory allocation in the current function's activation frame.
-These differ from :term:`explicit stack slots` in that they are only created during register allocation, and they may not have their address taken.
+These differ from :term:`explicit stack slot`\s in that they are only created during register allocation, and they may not have their address taken.